guidebooks/madwizard/packages/madwizard/README.md

 READMEs are a great way to share, but not always the most useful way to accomplish a task.
 Documentation is prone to rot.
-Screenshots and command lines invariable go out of date.
+Screenshots and command lines invariably go out of date.
 Sometimes a README may never have worked as written, due to gaps in the documented tasks, divergences from the implementation, or incompletely specified prerequisites.